 Innovative treatment at CHOP

 The Jill and Mark Fishman Center for Lymphatic Disorders has unique expertise in treating lymphatic leaks.
 The center’s team has treated hundreds of children and adults with lymphatic leaks and lymphatic flow disorders, making it the largest and most active treatment program of its kind in the world.
-The center is led by Yoav Dori, MD, PhD, a pediatric cardiologist at CHOP, and Maxim Itkin, MD, an interventional radiologist at HUP.
+The center is led by Yoav Dori, MD, PhD, a pediatric cardiologist at CHOP.

 After Naelani’s case was reviewed by the Lymphatics team, arrangements were made to transfer her to CHOP.
 The transfer date had to be moved back when Naelani contracted cytomegalovirus (CMV), a common congenital viral infection.
 With her weak immune system, Naelani became very sick.